 The ubiquitous pocket knife is lower profile than a sharpened ice pick.
 If you haven't seen it, now vendors are selling pointed pens that look like Crayola markers as "low signature" defensive tools.
 They're selling sharpened paring knives and box cutters.

-You think a homeless adult has any business with a Crayola marker?
+You think an adult has any business with a Crayola marker?
 ANY adult who thinks that's going to slip notice is wildly out of touch with reality.

 Almost any adult you come across would see that and be thinking "well, that's a weird thing for a grown man to be carrying around."
 This particularly bad idea has the added benefit of being a weapon that will attract children's attention.
 Brilliant work, guys.